Frequently Asked Questions

 Q. Why aren't the cats' ages listed?

 A. Because cats remain playful, alert and lively for many years.
-We don't think age should matter, except, of course for the Kitten Chorus, all of whom are Very Young.
+We don't think age should matter.

 Q. Do any of the cats live with dogs?